The Hour That Never Was: Plot

 The scene then returns to the crashed car and Steed emerging from it as if the crash had just happened.
 Mrs Peel is missing.
 Steed returns to the base and finds the lounge bustling with activity; he is greeted by old comrades.
 They tell Steed that Mrs Peel had rung, telling them that she was unable to attend, and they say there is no tramp living on the premises.
 Outside Steed discovers the dog who leads him to the dead body of the tramp, just as the milkman drives off (with the body of the original milkman on the back).
 The milkman takes the body into the cook house.
 When Steed approaches he finds the apparently dead milkman alive and well and busy.
 The milkman and an accomplice take out new bodies from the medical centre and put them on the back of the float.
 Steed investigates the clinic.
 He overpowers a guard and discovers Mrs Peel tied up and unable to recall anything since the accident.
 Looking at the equipment, Mrs Peel surmises that the people in the airbase had been hypnotized and programmed to potentially create sabotage.
-As Steed plays with an ultrasonic device, the people in the lounge hear the shrill deafening noise over the speakers as he and Mrs Peel realize what has happened.
+As Steed plays with a dental drill, the people in the lounge hear the shrill deafening noise over the speakers as he and Mrs Peel realize what has happened.

 One of Steed's old friends and an accomplice show themselves and hold Steed and Mrs Peel at gunpoint.
 They reveal a plan to auction off the 30 hypnotically programmed military people to the highest bidder.
 Steed and Mrs Peel overcome these criminals but not before laughing gas is set off leaving them in hysterics.